Blog

-Understanding why increased investment fails to deliver proportional security improvements requires examining tool proliferation, organizational complexity, skill gaps, and strategic misalignment that characterize modern cloud security.
-More importantly, it demands exploring how organizations can optimize security investments for measurable risk reduction rather than checkbox compliance.
+Understanding why increased investment fails to deliver proportional security improvements requires examining tool proliferation, organizational complexity, skill gaps, and strategic misalignment that characterize modern cloud security — and exploring how organizations can optimize investments for measurable risk reduction rather than checkbox compliance.

 The Security Spending Explosion